 So the question of the heart is….who rules in it?

-Do you make decisions off of a hunch, questionable counsel, cultural and social expectations, politically correct manipulation or how you were raised?
+Do you make decisions off of hunches, by questionable counsel, cultural and social expectations, politically correct manipulation or how you were raised?
 All of these patterns can be evil or at best unreliable.
 We may receive good counsel, we may of had honorable parents or culture may seem credible, but where did they all build their foundation of morality?
-If it was founded in anything other than Righteousness, it is corrupt.

-Our call is to obedience, not to our heart but to the Spirit of God is found in every true believer.
+Our responsibility is for obedience to God, not to our hearts.
+The Spirit of God is found in every true believer.
 We who have been born again and have been sealed with the signature of God can now walk according to His will.
-In our natural state, there is no good that dwells in us and likewise, no decision we make on our own can therefore be good.
-When we trust in the Lord, we listen to His call, His lead, and His instruction, we act on His goodness and our path is ordered by Him.
+In our natural state, there is no good that dwells and likewise no decision we make on our own can be good.
+When we trust in the Lord, we listen to His call, we follow His lead, and heed His instruction, then we act on His goodness and our path is ordered by Him.

-He sees the end from the beginning, His way leads to life, His actions toward us are founded in love and He will be the one to ultimately bring judgement for the decisions we have made and how we made them.
+He sees the end from the beginning therefore His way leads to life and godliness.
+God’s actions toward us are founded in love and He will be the one to ultimately bring judgement for the decisions we have made and how we made them.

-Do I trust You Lord with my life?
+Do you trust You Lord with your heart?

-That is the question we should all ask ourselves.
+That is the question we should all ask ourselves today.